arangodb/arangodb/CONTRIBUTING.md

 The first parameter chooses the facility to execute.
 Available choices include:

-- **all**: This target is utilized by most of the Jenkins builds invoking unit tests (calls multiple)
 - **single_client**: (see [Running a single unittest suite](#running-a-single-unittest-suite))
 - **single_server**: (see [Running a single unittest suite](#running-a-single-unittest-suite))